 As further discussed in section 1.4, money is considered to be expended when the entity holding the money has disbursed the money and not on an accrual basis.
-This basis of recognising money expended reflects a common definition of expended as paid out, disbursed or spent.

 2.1 Approach to preparing information for the Report

 When preparing the financial information required to respond to this term of reference consideration was given to authoritative documentation including the Treasurer's Budget Papers, Cabinet submissions and relevant agencies' financial records and accounts.